XPLORA

 What is GNSS?

 GNSS stands for Global Navigation Satellite Systems.
-Every such system consists of several satellites (usually approximately 30), which are moving in precisely defined orbits around the earth, and continuously send radio signals to earth (in a frequency range of approximately 1,2 to 1,6 GHz.
-These signals can be received on earth and also above earth (for example, in airplanes).
+Every such system consists of several satellites (usually approximately 30), which are moving in precisely defined orbits around the Earth, and continuously send radio signals to Earth (in a frequency range of approximately 1,2 to 1,6 GHz).
+These signals can be received on and above Earth (for example, in aeroplanes).
 When receiving signals from at least four satellites the receiver can calculate a position and the time.

 What is a GNSS signal simulator?

-A GNSS signal simulator is a system that creates signals equal to real-life-GNSS-signals, based on mathematical models and inputs from users.
-Such systems can be merely software-based or can also create physical RF-signals.
-The signals created by a GNSS signal simulator correspond to those a GNSS-based device would receive in real life under the conditions defined in a specific test scenario.
+A GNSS signal simulator is a system that produces signals equal to real-life GNSS signals based on mathematical models and inputs from users.
+Such systems can be merely software-based or can also create physical RF signals.
+The signals produced by a GNSS signal simulator correspond to those a GNSS-based device would receive in real life under the conditions defined in a specific test scenario.

 What is the main purpose of a GNSS signal simulator?

-Why GNSS simulation is important? / What are the benfits of GNSS simulation?
+Why GNSS simulation is important? / What are the benefits of GNSS simulation?

 For systematic testing standardization and repeatability are key elements.
 These cannot be achieved in real life.
-A GNSS signal simulator can expose a GNSS-based device to a wide range of different environmetal conditions, like, for example, different atomspherical conditions, obstruction and refelction of GNSS signals in urban canyons, different visibility of satellites in different locations on the global at different points of time, etc.
+A GNSS signal simulator can expose a GNSS-based device to a wide range of different environmental conditions, like, for example, different atmospheric conditions, obstruction and reflection of GNSS signals in urban canyons, different visibility of satellites in different locations on the globe at different points of time, etc.

-In addition to many natural factors, which have a significant influence on the quality of GNSS signals received on earth, there exist also intentional interferences which can seriously put at risk the quality of GNSS-signals, like jamming and spoofing.
-Test scenarios which include jamming and/or spoofing in real-life in most countries can be carried out only with specific licences by the corresponding authorities and/or only with specific, cost-intensive infrastructire (like, for example, anechoic chambers).
-Therefore tests for hardening GNSS-based equipment against such vulnerabilities is much more efficient when using a GNSS signal simulator.
+In addition to many natural factors, which have a significant influence on the quality of GNSS signals received on earth, there exist also intentional interferences which can seriously put at risk the quality of GNSS signals, like jamming and spoofing.
+Test scenarios which include jamming and/or spoofing in real life in most countries can be carried out only with specific licences by the corresponding authorities and/or only with specific, cost-intensive infrastructure (like, for example, anechoic chambers).
+Therefore tests for hardening GNSS-based equipment against such vulnerabilities are much more efficient when using a GNSS signal simulator.

-As a resumee: GNSS signal simulators contribute to safety, security and reliabilty of GNSS-based equipment.
+As a resume: GNSS signal simulators contribute to safety, security and reliability of GNSS-based equipment.
 And they do this in a fast, cost-effective way.